 Most Segway tours poke along on flat, paved city sidewalks that anyone could walk or bike on any time.

-Not Off Road Segway Adventures, run by Steve Seaquist.
-He takes customers on a narrated tour through the fields, orchards, parks and headlands around Sister Bay, complete with hills and wildlife.
+Not Off Road Segway Adventures.
+Their guides take customers on a narrated tour through the fields, orchards, parks and headlands around Sister Bay, complete with hills and wildlife.

 Trip Tips: Sister Bay in Door County